Updated Feb 10, 2025

-The Bottom Line: Xano allows you to build a super powerful backend that businesses of all sizes can find helpful.
-However, Xano users need to have a technical background, so it might not be the best fit for everyone.
+Xano is a powerful backend builder that businesses of all sizes can find helpful.
+However, the platform requires a technical background, so it might not be the best fit for everyone.

 • Xano is Turing complete, which means it can solve any computational problem you throw at it.
 Because of this, you can build a backend that executes any task.

-• Xano takes security very seriously and holds several top-notch security certifications, such as ISO 27701:2019 for Privacy Information Management.
-It’s also HIPAA-compliant.
+• Xano takes security very seriously and holds several top-notch security certifications, such as ISO 27701, which establishes requirements for an information security management system (ISMS).
+It’s also HIPAA-compliant

 • You’ll be able to scale your backend to accommodate millions of users.